Born: August 11, 1962 Primary Instrument: Piano

 Mike Jones is a Kawai artist.

-The Most remarkable pure technique of any piano player working in jazz today...over the course of three solo albums, Mike Jones has quietly established himself as the successor to the stupefyingly virtousic Oscar Peterson, in much the same way Peterson took the baton from the previously peerless Art Tatum in the 1950's. -Neil Tesser Author; The Playboy Guide To Jazz Columnist for JAZZIZ magazine, VP of The Grammies (tm)
+The Most remarkable pure technique of any piano player working in jazz today...over the course of three solo albums, Mike Jones has quietly established himself as the successor to the stupefyingly virtousic Oscar Peterson, in much the same way Peterson took the baton from the previously peerless Art Tatum in the 1950's. -Neil Tesser,

-The right hand is constantly in motion, the wellspring of perceptive ideas lavish and overflowing, while the left hand lays down a heavy bass line that would be the envy of many a master of the upright. -Jack Bowers Cadence Magazine
+The right hand is constantly in motion, the wellspring of perceptive ideas lavish and overflowing, while the left hand lays down a heavy bass line that would be the envy of many a master of the upright. -Jack Bowers, All About Jazz

 To put Mike Jones in perspective, one would only have to look around the room during his performances at the 1999 Floating Jazz Festival.
 Among the people who came to hear him play night after night, were Oscar Peterson, Monty Alexander, Shirley Horn and Junior Mance; not exactly folks who are easily impressed...he interprets great songs, with an uncanny sense of melody, innovation, and unfathomable technique...he's simply incredible! -Jon Bates